Yield Theory

 How much does Bloomberg Terminal cost versus Yield Theory?

 Bloomberg Terminal is typically priced at ~$25,000+ per user / year.
-Yield Theory is $24.99/month at founding pricing, with no contract.
+Yield Theory is $15/month or $150/year, with the same access on either billing cadence.

 What does Yield Theory do that Bloomberg Terminal doesn't?